strange012/basic_backend/2. Computer Science/homework 5/task.md

     list.find(5) # nil
   ```

-- Определить метод `index_of` для поиска индекса узла
+- Define an `index_of` method to find the index of a node

    ```ruby
     list = LinkedList.new([1, 2, 3]) # <LinkedList [1, 2, 3]>